“A little action often spurs a lot of momentum.”― Noah Scalin

 I have moved often in my adult life, causing me to rebuild my business of personal training clients, small group bootcamps, and group fitness classes each time.
 However, for the majority of the moves, I brought some clients along for the ride.
 When I left Tennessee for California in 2009, some of my clients trusted me to train them virtually with excel spreadsheets & links to video tutorials of me demonstrating the moves.
 When I left California for Utah a year later, I kept a virtual bootcamp going with youtube links and emails.
 While in Utah, I partnered with fitness professionals across the country to lead online small group challenges (hey Wisconsin ladies, hey!) like STEPS & ThankFLOW, in addition to my live sessions with the ever-powerful Tess & my county ladies.
 Memories…

 All of this is to say your online fitness business is possible and it doesn’t have to be complex or high-tech.
 You don’t have to spend a ton of money or time – but you do need to spend a lot of effort in planning.
-Here are 5 Tips for Starting Your Virtual Business – all of which are from the SCW Lights, Camera, Action Certification that I am leading Thursday, February 25th.
+Here are 5 Tips for Starting Your Virtual Business.

 1. Decide What You Are Offering